amethyst/sheep/README.md

 ## Implementing your own `Packer` and `Format`

 Sheep achieves its modularity by letting you choose the implementation it will use for packing the sprites and encoding the metadata.
-Right now, two common packing algorithms are provided (`SimplePacker` and `MaxrectsPacker`, see [#Packers]), as well as the data format used by the [amethyst engine](https://github.com/amethyst/amethyst) (`AmethystFormat`).
+Right now, two common packing algorithms are provided (`SimplePacker` and `MaxrectsPacker`, see [packers](#Packers)), as well as the data format used by the [amethyst engine](https://github.com/amethyst/amethyst) (`AmethystFormat`).
 There will be more in the future, however, you can also choose your own packing algorithm and format:

 #### Implementing `Packer`